 In this article, we discussed the problem of secure routing on mobile ad hoc networks and studied the black hole attack which is one of the most important attacks that affect ad hoc networks.
 In this attack, the attacker node after drawing the packets of a node to his side, selectively throws away a group of them and sends the rest.
 This paper presents a simple scheme to detect black holes nodes on MANET.
 In the proposed algorithm, FireFlyAODV, we used the firefly algorithm to detect this attack.
 Firefly algorithm is a biologically motivated algorithm for multi-faceted optimizing applications that recently have been developed and used in many applications and for this, the factors of attractiveness of the algorithms and the objective function have been used.
-Then, to demonstrate the effectiveness of the proposed method (FireFlyAODV), we used the criteria of the number of lost packets, packets delivery ratio, end-to-end delay and throughput.
-The proposed method is more efficient compared to AODV protocol under black hole attack hole attack [8].
+Then, to demonstrate the effectiveness of the proposed method (FireFlyAODV), we evaluated and compared this method with AODV protocol under black hole attack using the NS-2 simulator, and to demonstrate the performance of our method, we used the criteria of the number of lost packets, packets delivery ratio, end-to-end delay and throughput.
+The proposed method is more efficient compared to AODV protocol under black hole attack [8].